zixin448/tp/docs/DeveloperGuide.md

 ##### Scenario 2: `remove_student i/...`

-step 1.
+Step 1.
 The user executes `list_student` command and the `DisplayListPanel` displays a list of all Students in the application.

 refer to [Display students feature](#display-students-feature) to see how the `list_student` command works.

-step 2.
+Step 2.
 The user executes `remove_student i/...` command, where `i` is the index of the desired student to be removed in the current `DisplayListPanel`.

-step 3.
+Step 3.
 The student to be removed is extracted from the list and removed using `Model#removeStudent()`.

 **Note:** In both scenarios, validity checks are done with `Model#hasTutorialWithName()`, `Model#tutorialHasStudentWithId()` and for scenario 2, additional checks are done to ensure index entered is not out of